auth0/express-openid-connect/EXAMPLES.md

       // Additional properties as needed.
       customProperty: req.someProperty,
     };
-    return req.openid.encodeState(state);
+    // This value will be sent in a URL parameter so it should be transfer-safe. return req.openid.encodeState(state);
   },
   handleCallback: function (req, res, next) {
     const decodedState = req.openid.decodeState(eq.openidState);
-    // decodedState.customProperty now available to use.
+    // The decodedState.customProperty is now available to use.
+    // Call next() to redirect to decodedState.returnTo.
   }
 }));
 ```